disneystreaming/smithy-translate/README.md

 }
 ```

-In most protocols, the there is likely no difference between an optional field and a nullable optional field.
+In most protocols, there is likely no difference between an optional field and a nullable optional field.
 Similarly, some protocols may not allow for required fields to be nullable.
 These considerations are left
 up to the protocol itself.